Hercules Returns: Background and production

 The film version came about after businessman Phil Jaroslow saw a Double Take performance of Hercules Returns in Melbourne.
-He was so impressed that he purchased the rights to both the original Ercole film and Mangan's script, hired cinematographer and film maker David Parker to help write a story to wrap around the Double Take routine, and financed the project with his own funds.
+He was so impressed that he purchased the rights to both the original Ercole film and Mangan's script, hired cinematographer and filmmmaker David Parker to help write a story to wrap around the Double Take routine, and financed the project with his own funds.
 Although it was his first film as a producer and Parker's first as a director, the project came in on time and on budget at a cost of less than A$1 million, and shooting was completed in just eight days.

+Mark Hartley, in his first film credit, was "music video director" for the film.
+David Connell was cinematographer, Phil Judd composed the music, and Peter Carrodus edited the film.
+The film was shot in 1992.

-The lead actors who appeared on screen were well known to local audiences.
-Bruce Spence has been one of Australia's most prominent stage and screen actors since the early 1970s; Coustas was a member of the popular "Wogs Out of Work" team, where she created her Greek-Australian character "Effie", and she co-starred in the popular TV sitcom Acropolis Now; Argue was well known from his many live comedy, TV and film appearances.
-Director David Parker has had a long association with writer-director Nadia Tass and they have collaborated on many popular films including Malcolm.
-The film is also notable as the last screen credit for veteran actor Frank Thring (who performed the voice of Zeus) and there are also cameo appearances by Australian film critics David Stratton, Margaret Pomeranz and Ivan Hutchinson.
-Ironically, the 'real' stars of the film, Mangan and Patience, do not appear on screen and their voice-overs are in fact mimed by Argue, Spence and Coustas.
+The film was the last screen credit for veteran actor Frank Thring (who performed the voice of Zeus), and there are also cameo appearances by Australian film critics David Stratton, Margaret Pomeranz, and Ivan Hutchinson.
+Mangan and Patience do not appear on screen and their voice-overs are mimed by Argue, Spence, and Coustas.

+Release

+The film had its world premiere at Sundance Film Festival on 28 January 1993, before screening at the Seattle International Film Festival, Washington Film Festival, and Venice Film Festival later that same year.

+Hercules Returns was released in Australian cinemas on 16 September 1993.
+It was subsequently selected for screening at the Denver Film Festival and Helsinki International Film Festival in 1994, and in 1995 screened at San Diego International Film Festival.